maksimdrachov/zephyr-rtos-tutorial/docs/zephyr-setup/setup/mac-os.md

 **3) Build and Flash basic-sample**
 - Open the folder zephyr-rtos-tutorial in VScode

-- Open Coolterm with the `nucleo-f756zg` configuration
+- Open Coolterm with the `nucleo-f756zg` configuration and connect

 - `Terminal -> New Terminal`
 ```